-Niwalker MM18JR 10000lm In-depth review, Pros and Cons
+Niwalker MM18JR 10000lm review: Pros and Cons

 The Niwalker MM18JR (MM72) released in 2018.
 It uses 1 x Cree XHP35 HI LED, 2 x Cree XHP70.2 LEDs, dual reflector and 4 x 18650 Li-Ion batteries.
 The powerful emitter in this flashlight provides up to 10000 lm output, 180625 cd intensity, and a beam distance of 850 m.